makersacademy/takeaway-challenge/README.md

-step 1: create test for class Menu for capacity to store dishes step 2: test for Menu class to see if can store name and price of dish - while working on it decided needed to add method for adding items to menu step 3: Created test for new class Order to see items from Menu class step 4: create test to enable to choose dishes
+step 1: create test for class Menu for capacity to store dishes step 2: test for Menu class to see if can store name and price of dish - while working on it decided needed to add method for adding items to menu step 3: Created test for new class Order to see items from Menu class step 4: create test to enable to choose dishes -- problem with test, but code works in irb, so proceeding further step 5: create test in Order class to calculate total price step 6: test to print receipt detailing calculation of total

 Instructions
 -------